djherceg/serialBuf/README.md

 SerialBuf relies on the ByteArray class.
 It implements a fixed-length char buffer which can append characters one at a time.
 The working version of the ByteArray class is included in this project.

+If calling the following constructor

+    SerialBuf::SerialBuf(int buflen, int Mode, uint32_t Timeout)

+the instance of ByteArray will be allocated from the heap, using the new command.
+If this is not desirable, there will soon be a version of the constructor which accepts a ByteArray instance created by the user.